Top 5 Winter Plumbing Myths

 3. Tankless water heaters can’t freeze because they are designed to protect themselves.

 Again, there is a part of this statement that is true.
 All modern tankless water heaters have some form of built-in freeze protection.
-This may consist of strategically-placed electric heating elements and freeze mitigation programming for the gas burner.
+This may consist of strategically placed electric heating elements and freeze mitigation programming for the gas burner.
 All good, right?

-Find out more about how freezing weather affects tankless water heaters on our Frozen page’s tankless section.
+Learn more about how freezing weather affects tankless water heaters on our Frozen page’s tankless section.

 Picture of an external tankless water heater recessed in the brick